Predatory lending: Disputes over predatory lending

-Some subprime lending advocates, such as the National Home Equity Mortgage Association (NHEMA), say many practices commonly called "predatory," particularly the practice of risk-based pricing, are not actually predatory, and that many laws aimed at reducing "predatory lending" significantly restrict the availability of mortgage finance to lower-income borrowers.
+Some subprime lending advocates, such as the National Home Equity Mortgage Association (NHEMA), say many practices commonly called "predatory," particularly the practice of risk-based pricing, are not actually predatory, and that some laws aimed at reducing "predatory lending" significantly restrict the availability of mortgage finance to lower-income borrowers.
 Such parties consider predatory lending a pejorative term.

 Underlying issues

-There are many underlying issues in the predatory lending debate:
+There are a number of underlying issues in the predatory lending debate: